RubyMoney/money-rails/docs/private_gems.md

 Private gems often require protected fetching.
 While the feature is still being discussed at here: https://github.com/bundler/gemstash/issues/24, a temporary solution is available through configuring web server.

 Depends on your choice of the web server, for example, Nginx has a `basic_auth` module, which helps to setup HTTP Basic Authentication.
-On the Bundler side, HTTP Basic Auth credentials can be configured through: http://bundler.io/man/gemfile.5.html#CREDENTIALS-credentials

 Below is a sample Nginx config with HTTP Basic Auth added to `/private` path:
 ```